aronhawkins-4/optiversal-project/README.md

 ## Important Security Note

 Typically, the .env file would not be included in the GitHub repo.
-For the purpose of this project, however, I have included this file so that those reviewing the project do not have to manually input the RedCircle API key.
+For the purpose of this project, however, I have included this file so that those reviewing the project do not have to manually input a RedCircle API key.